sellenth/QuoridorOnline/README.md

 - [x] realtime postgres websockets notify user of move

 Sunday 2/25
 - [x] handle win state
 - [x] add friends list
 - [x] create friend request
 - [x] accept/decline request
+- [x] invite friend to game
+- [x] generate new table per game and initialize with default game state

+- [ ] update elo with winner of game
+- [ ] clean up game invites after game is won
+- [ ] is there a way to enforce uniqueness on two columns as a combination? (game invite table)
-- [ ] invite friend to game
+- [ ] allow game invite to specify who is p1
+- [ ] allow games of different dimensions
+- [ ] sanitize inputs
+- [ ] validate row/col/layers game input
+- [ ] warn user when they are searching for friend/user that doens't exist
+- [ ] does move num need to exist on games table?
+- [ ] change game table to use gid instead of id

 - [ ] track what game a player is currently in
-- [ ] generate new table per game and initialize with default game state

 - [ ] flesh out email signup so it isn't hardcoded
 - [ ] alert user if signup procces goes wrong (email not confirmed, row not created)
 - [ ] update DB policies for table more secure access